petk/php-build-system/docs/evolution.md

 Idea to move CMake forward and additionally use Conan was started on the [PHP internals mailing list](https://externals.io/message/116655).

+## PHP 8.3 (2023)

+Windows 8 became the minimum supported version by the PHP Windows build system.

 ## PHP 8.4 (2024)

 Autotools-based build system was cleaned-up, updated, and refactored using the